-You will be set up automatically to receive your cash receipts daily via your U.S. Missions email account.
-If you prefer not to receive these dailies, notify your accounting specialist.
+You will be set up automatically to receive your cash receipts daily via your U.S. Missions portal.

 If you see an unfamiliar offering on your dailies notify your accounting specialist so that the offering may be checked out and adjusted, if necessary, in the event an offering was deposited to your account in error.